5eanH/Portfolio-Final-Yr-Project/README.md

    - Spring stiffness
    - Wind strength & direction
    - Tearing threshold
+3. **Cloth Orientation**: Rotate the game object holding the script and the cloth with be created in the set orientation.
-3. **Pinning Cloth**: Enable the top row pinning for banners or flags.
+4. **Pinning Cloth**: Enable the top row pinning for banners or flags.
-4. **Play Scene**: The cloth will respond to physics forces, collisions, and tearing.
+5. **Play Scene**: The cloth will respond to physics forces, collisions, and tearing.

 ---